saikojosh/grunt-css-url-rewrite/README.md

 ### Optional Configuration Properties

-ImageEmbed can be customized by specifying the following options:
+CssUrlRewrite can be customized by specifying the following options:

 * `maxImageSize`: The maximum size of the base64 string in bytes.
 This defaults to `32768`, or IE8's limit.
 Set this to `0` to remove the limit and allow any size string.
 * `baseDir`: If you have absolute image paths in your stylesheet, the path specified in this option will be used as the base directory.